Production-grade MCP servers

 npx @modelcontextprotocol/inspector python server.py

-For automated testing, use the MCP client SDK:
+For automated integration runs, use the Python client SDK client:

 import asyncio